Mozambique Beaches & Islands

 Conservation efforts: Azura Quilalea is the sister lodge to Azura Benguerra and share the same conservation and community philosophy.
 At Azura Quilalea the Rainbow fund has been instrumental in helping protect the coral reefs around the island and to monitor turtle nests.
 They also supply a privately run clinic on one of the neighboring islands and have built a school for the local communities on the islands.

 Perched on a cliff overlooking the bay out towards the Bazaruto Islands, the villas of Santorini have a prominent position to take it all in.
-Situated outside Vilanculos and only 20 minutes’ drive away from the international airport.
+Situated outside Vilanculos and only 20 minutes drive away from the international airport.
 There are 3 stunning villas all designed to resemble a Greek village and are the utmost in luxury.
 2 of the villas are for exclusive use, but the main villa has 5 rooms which are sold on an individual basis.
-The 2 private villas are very private and have their own lounge, dining, kitchen and pool.
-The main villa has its own lounge, pool and dining area and can also be taken on exclusive use if there are enough people on the group or family.
+The 2 private villas are very private and have their own lounge, dining, kitchen, and pool.
+The main villa has its own lounge, pool, and dining area and can also be taken on exclusive use if there are enough people in the group or family.

-Guests staying at Santorini have access to SUP, kayaking, sailing, fishing, visits to the village of Vilanculos and boat excursions to the Bazaruto Islands with a picnic lunch on the sand banks.
-Snorkelling and diving are done further afield from the villas and require a boat excursion to take you to the best spots.
+Guests staying at Santorini have access to SUP, kayaking, sailing, fishing, visits to the village of Vilanculos, and boat excursions to the Bazaruto Islands with a picnic lunch on the sand banks.
+Snorkeling and diving are done further afield from the villas and require a boat excursion to take you to the best spots.

 Food is served in the respective villas and it is all as fresh as can be, including vegetables and herds straight from their own garden.